yassin292/polyphosphate-patent-analysis/README.md

 # Polyphosphate Patent Analysis

 This repository contains scripts, data, and figures for analyzing patent activity related to the chemical  synthesis of polyphosphate (polyP).
-It is part of the supporting material for the publication:
+It is part of the supporting material for the publication:Comparative Polyphosphate Accumulation in Yeast and Microalgae: Implications for Phosphorus Recovery and Environmental Biotechnology
 > Contact Information:
 >
 Name: Dahbi yassine